ACOOG President Patrick Woodman, DO

 Fort Worth, TX

-On March 27, 2019, the American College of Osteopathic Obstetricians & Gynecologists inaugurated Thomas Dardarian, DO, as the 2019-2020 President.
+On April 22, 2020, the American College of Osteopathic Obstetricians & Gynecologists inaugurated Patrick Woodman, DO, MS as the 2020-2021 President.

 About the ACOOG

 Founded in 1934, the American College of Osteopathic Obstetricians & Gynecologists is a nonprofit, nonpartisan organization committed to excellence in women’s health.
 The ACOOG strives to educate and support osteopathic physicians to improve the quality of life for women by promoting programs that are innovative, visionary, inclusive, and socially relevant.
 The purpose of the ACOOG continues to be the premier leader in physical, emotional, and spiritual health of women.
 Visit Visit www.acoog.org to learn more about osteopathic obstetrics and gynecology.